Andrey Markov Jr.

 His name is in particular associated with Markov's principle and Markov's rule in mathematical logic, Markov's theorem in knot theory and Markov algorithm in theoretical computer science.
-An important result that he proved in 1947 was that the word problem for semigroups was unsolvable; Emil Post obtained the same result independently at about the same time.
+An important result that he proved in 1947 was that the word problem for semigroups was unsolvable; Emil Leon Post obtained the same result independently at about the same time.
 In 1953 he became a member of the Communist Party.

 In 1960, Markov obtained fundamental results showing that the classification of four-dimensional manifolds is undecidable: no general algorithm exists for distinguishing two arbitrary manifolds with four or more dimensions.
-This is because four-dimensional manifolds have sufficient flexibility to allow us to embed any algorithm within their structure, so that classification of all four-manifolds would imply a solution to Turing's halting problem.
-This result has profound implications for the limitations of mathematical analysis.
+This is because four-dimensional manifolds have sufficient flexibility to allow us to embed any algorithm within their structure.
+Hence, classifying all four-manifolds would imply a solution to Turing's halting problem.
+Embedding implies failure to create a correspondence between algorithms and indexing (naturally uncountably infinite, but even larger) of the four-manifolds structure.
+Failure is in Cantor's sense.
+Indexing is in Godel's sense.

-His doctoral students include Boris Kushner, Gennady Semenovich Makanin, and Nikolai Aleksandrovich Shanin.
+His doctoral students include Boris Kushner, Gennady Makanin, and Nikolai Shanin.